 - 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
 Your Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
 You can also call Member Services for more information (phone numbers are printed on the back cover of this booklet). - 2.
 For certain kinds of drugs, you can use the plan's network mail-order services.
+The drugs available through our plan's mail-order service are marked as "mail-order" drugs in our Drug List.
 Our plan's mail-order service allows you to order up to a 90-day supply.
 See Section 2.3 for more information about using our mail-order services.